robmhoward/ExcelJsDocumentation/resources/range.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
 `row`          | Number | Required.
 Row number of the cell to be retrieved.
-Zero indexed.
+Zero-indexed.
 `column`          | Number | Required.
 Column number of the cell to be retrieved.
-Zero indexed.
+Zero-indexed.

 #### Returns